 Most investors tend to procrastinate, and these planning items sneak up on them.
 Many people also underestimate the “real” future costs of retirement.

-Since retirement is a major financial goal for most people, it’s important to take a step back and think about what little steps you’re taking at your age to better align your long-term goals for retirement.
+Since retirement is a major financial goal for most people, it’s important to take a step back.
+Set specific retirement goals by age and think about what little steps you’re taking at your age to better align your long-term goals for retirement.

 Retirement Goals By Age: Decade By Decade